artryazanov/laravel-wikipedia-games-db/README.md

 ## Background jobs & conditional dispatch
 This package processes pages via queued jobs.
 The main entry point parses a game page and conditionally enqueues per-taxonomy jobs for additional details.

-- ProcessGamePageJob: Parses a game page, persists core fields, and dispatches taxonomy jobs for linked items found in the infobox (developers, publishers, platforms, engines, genres, modes, series).
+- ProcessGamePageJob: Parses a game page, upserts a central `Wikipage`, persists game-specific fields, and dispatches taxonomy jobs for linked items found in the infobox (developers, publishers, platforms, engines, genres, modes, series).
-- ProcessCompanyPageJob: Persists extended company metadata (title, wikipedia_url, description, wikitext, cover_image_url, founded year, website_url).
+- ProcessCompanyPageJob: Upserts `Wikipage` and persists company-specific fields (`cover_image_url`, `founded`, `website_url`).
-- ProcessPlatformPageJob: Persists extended platform metadata (title, wikipedia_url, description, wikitext, cover_image_url, release_date, website_url).
+- ProcessPlatformPageJob: Upserts `Wikipage` and persists platform-specific fields (`cover_image_url`, `release_date`, `website_url`).
-- ProcessEnginePageJob: Persists extended engine metadata (title, wikipedia_url, description, wikitext, cover_image_url, release_date, website_url).
+- ProcessEnginePageJob: Upserts `Wikipage` and persists engine-specific fields (`cover_image_url`, `release_date`, `website_url`).
-- ProcessGenrePageJob: Persists extended genre metadata (title, wikipedia_url, description, wikitext).
+- ProcessGenrePageJob: Upserts `Wikipage` and links the genre.
-- ProcessModePageJob: Persists extended mode metadata (title, wikipedia_url, description, wikitext).
+- ProcessModePageJob: Upserts `Wikipage` and links the mode.
-- ProcessSeriesPageJob: Persists extended series metadata (title, wikipedia_url, description, wikitext).
+- ProcessSeriesPageJob: Upserts `Wikipage` and links the series.

 Conditional dispatch
-- ProcessGamePageJob will only enqueue a Process*PageJob when the corresponding record is missing or when its wikipedia_url is empty.
+- ProcessGamePageJob will only enqueue a Process*PageJob when the corresponding record is missing or when its linked `wikipage.wikipedia_url` is empty.
 - This minimizes redundant requests and focuses fetching on missing details.

 Throttling and uniqueness